uniugo/Spry/README.md

 Spry
 ====
-A Modern Elegant Web Front End Framework.
+A Modern Elegant Web Front-End Framework.
 Things will be what they should be look like.

 License